AdrianaCJB/databricks_3.0_notes/README.md

 ### Catalyst Optimizer

 Is at the core of Spark SQL's power and speed.
 It automatically finds the most efficient plan for applying your transformations and actions you called for in your code.
+Here’s an overview of the steps:

+1. Write DataFrame/Dataset/SQL Code.
+2. If valid code, Spark converts this to a Logical Plan.
+3. Spark transforms this Logical Plan to a Physical Plan, checking for optimizations along the way.
+4. Spark then executes this Physical Plan (RDD manipulations) on the cluster.